Rising Demand in Parents Seeking Out a Dual Language Program

 Indeed, many parents feel they are “participating” in a dual language program alongside their kids.
 It takes a lot of support and encouragement from parents for children to continue to engage with a second language outside of school hours.

 The good news is that language development occurs from ages 0-8.
 If you wait until grade school to introduce your child to a second language, there’s still a huge opportunity for language development.
 The benefits are undeniable, no matter when you start in life.

 With a native Spanish speaker in the home, Cheryl says her boys are thriving in their dual language program. “[They] practice their Spanish an additional 3 hours a day, they get to read with a native language speaker daily.”

 You don’t have to host a native speaker for your children to benefit from a dual language program.
-However, if you are expecting or have small children, hosting an Au Pair is not only an affordable childcare option, but also a way to bring language immersion into your home as early as infancy.
+However, if you are expecting or have small children, hosting an Au Pair vs hiring a Nanny is not only an affordable childcare option, but also a way to bring language immersion into your home as early as infancy.

 Because Au Pairs are foreign exchange visitors, they often speak their native language with the children.
 They can also offer homework support once the kids enter a dual immersion program at school.

 Many parents worry their children could fall behind academically.
 However, research shows that dual-immersion students “are capable of achieving as well as, and in some cases better than, non-immersion peers on standardized measures of reading and math.”